France’s Law Banning Ultra Thin Models Went Into Effect & Here's What It Says

 France is not the first country to introduce legislation of this kind.
 Similar laws are in effect in Italy, Spain, and Israel all of which require a minimum BMI.

-According to World Health Organization guidelines, an adult with a BMI below 18.5 is considered underweight, 18 malnourished, and 17 severely malnourished.
+According to World Health Organisation guidelines, an adult with a BMI below 18.5 is considered underweight, 18 malnourished, and 17 severely malnourished.
 The average model today has a BMI of 16.

 Numerous studies in recent years have indicated that BMI is not as accurate at predicting health as was previously thought.
 It is not a reliable measurement for general health.
 Requiring a doctor’s examination to be the controlling factor in whether a model is deemed healthy enough to work could be more effective overall rather than taking a more prescriptive approach with a set BMI which ignores the individual.